 You can visit the ICHM website at www.ichm.edu.au to obtain more information.

 The IIE BBA in Hospitality Management was developed in consultation with a number of leading hotel schools internationally and in particular the International College of Hotel Management (ICHM).
 The ICHM has endorsed this qualification as the graduate outcomes, quality of academic delivery, development of industry skills and industry requirements for this IIE BBA is of a similar academic standing to the Bachelor of Business (Hospitality Management) delivered by ICHM.
 To ensure this degree continues to maintain international academic and professional standards The IIE and The ICHM have established benchmarking initiatives.
-This endorsement means graduates of this programme who have a second language and 1500 hours industry experience can enter the ICHM Bachelor of International Hotel Management (Swiss Hotel Association (hereinafter referred to as “BIHM SHA”) as an honours equivalent offered in Australia presented at the ICHM, Adelaide.
+This endorsement means graduates of this programme who have a second language and 1500 hours industry experience can enter the ICHM Bachelor of International Hotel Management (Swiss Hotel Association (hereinafter referred to as “BIHM SHA”) as a second more senior degree offered in Australia presented at the ICHM, Adelaide equipping students with the knowledge they need for international hotel management careers.

 If a Higher Certificate, Advanced Certificate or 240 or 360 credit Diploma is not in a cognate field, then at least 20% of the credits of such qualification must relate to academic literacy or academic skills in order for an applicant to be admitted to degree studies.
 Such applications will be reviewed by the relevant HoF at The IIE CAT in collaboration with the Registrar.